ainfinum/Traffic-Sign-Classifier/README.md

 ![alt text][image4]

-In order to preprocess images for the neural network I did 3 steps:
+I preprocess images for the neural network in 3 steps:
 1. Grayscale image.
-Colors is not important information for traffic signs classification task so removing color channels will reduce the data we need to process.
+Colors are not important for traffic signs classification task so removing color channels will reduce the data we need to process.

 Grayscale image

 ![alt text][image5]

 2. Zero centering - means that I process my data so that the mean (average) of the data lies on the zero

 3. Normalization - the process of scaling individual samples to have their values in range (-1, 1)

 Normalized image

 ![alt text][image6]

 ### 2. Model architecture.

 1. I've tried several architectures.
-With the classic LeNet architecture I was able to get validation accuracy = 0.954 and test accuracy = 0.921
+With the classic LeNet5 architecture I was able to get validation accuracy = 0.954 and test accuracy = 0.921
-2. After I tried to add a dropout layer aften convolution or fully connected layer.
+2. I tried to add dropout layers after convolution or fully connected layers.
 I got the maximum validation accuracy = 0.957 and test accuracy = 0.935
-3. After several expriments I found that the my model consisted of 3 Convolution and 3 Fully connected layers gives the best performance: validation accuracy = 0.988 and test accuracy = 0.97
+3. After several expriments I found that my model consisted of 3 convolution and 3 fully connected layers gives the best performance: validation accuracy = 0.985 and test accuracy = 0.974

 ### 3. Model training.